weemo/iOS-SDK/README.md

 	AudioToolbox.framework
 	CoreVideo.framework
 	CoreMedia.framework
+	CoreTelephony.framework
+	CoreGraphics.framework
 	QuartzCore.framework
 	CFNetwork.framework
 	AVFoundation.framework
-	CoreGraphics.framework
+	OpenGLES.framework
+	GLKit.framework
+	UIKit.framework
+	Foundation.framework

-The simplest way to add them to your project is to open the sample project `sdk-helper` with Xcode and copy the `WeemoSDK.Framework` folder to your application Xcode project explorer.
+The simplest way to add them to your project is to open the sample project `sdk-helper` with Xcode and copy all the Frameworks in the framework folder to your application Xcode project explorer.
+The `sdk-helper` can be download on [Github](https://github.com/weemo/iOS-SDK-Helper)

 If adding Weemo software components to an existing app, it may be necessary to include the C++ runtime.
 If C++ linkage errors are encountered, add the following library as a linked framework.